 The eyes are complex organs, with many parts that must work together to produce clear vision.
-Here is a basic overview of eye anatomy:
+Here is a basic overview of eye anatomy.

-This is a layer of clear tissue at the front of the eye that helps focus light.
+The cornea is a layer of clear tissue at the front of the eye that helps focus light.

-Iris & Pupil
+Iris and Pupil

 The colored part of the eye is the iris.
 It is a muscle that controls the pupil, the opening in the middle of the eye that controls the amount of light coming in.

-Lens & Retina
+Lens and Retina